Rights and Responsibilities

 Summary: The federal law Title IX governs Indiana University’s response to sexual harassment and sexual violence.
 All employees of the university have an obligation to prevent and respond promptly to all forms of sexual misconduct.
 In compliance with Title IX, “Responsible Employees” are required to share information known to them about incidents of sexual misconduct.

-- Policy: Sexual Misconduct
+- Policy: Discrimination, Harassment, and Sexual Misconduct

 - Web: Stop Sexual Violence